 Recognised that this is not a short term crisis and there is no easy or quick solution to the situation as the position/challenges faced change regularly.
 Regular monitoring of the position, issues, planned response and recovery undertaken through gold/silver command structure.
+Member

-Member Oversight and Engagement Board meet weekly as of the end of October in order to monitor the data frequently and respond to the processes now in place since the introduction of the three tier local COVID alert levels.
+Oversight and Engagement Board meet weekly as of the end of October in order to monitor the data frequently and respond to the processes now in place since the introduction of the three tier local COVID alert levels.
 Ongoing regular reports from June 2020 to boards and committees with regard to the response, recovery and the implications of pandemic.
 The Council continues to strive to meet the challenge of keeping up with and responding to the latest position and government guidance.
 Focus is shifting to recovery and how we support residents and businesses as the economy is opened up more.
 The council and our partners are also looking at how we live with COVID and in the short and medium term.
-As more restrictions are lifted the infection rate is likely to go up, therefore this will continue to be monitored very closely.
-Vaccination levels are high in the borough, however the situation is still of great concern and we are yet to fully understand the impact on the wider local economy.
-Forecast rating of 9 put forward but subject to change as the year unfolds and the situation changes.
+The lead up to Christmas and into the New Year saw a return to high levels of infection in the borough, some of the highest in the country for a few weeks, with associated pressure on local hospitals and other health and social care services.
+However a major incident was not declared and the council did not experience significant service disruption due to staff absence and forecast rating adjusted to 12.
+We are working closely with government and local partners to promote vaccinations and in particular booster vaccinations to those who have not yet taken up the offer.
+Risk and management action plan to be refreshed in the next review.